Seirdy/seirdy.one/content/meta/site-design.md

 WAVE reports no errors.
 AXE sometimes fails to measure contrast, but otherwise reports no errors.
 IBM Equal Access reports no errors, and finds some items which need manual review.

-I run axe-core, the IBM Equal Access Accessibility Checker, the Nu HTML Checker (local build, latest commit), and webhint on every page in my sitemap.
+I run axe-core, the IBM Equal Access Accessibility Checker, the Nu HTML Checker (local build, latest commit of the validator and its CSS-Validator submodule), and webhint on every page in my sitemap.
 After filtering out false-positives (and reporting them upstream), I receive no errors.
 I repeat this run with every change to my Hugo templates and stylesheets.

 <del datetime="2024-04-22">To work around [issue 1008 in IBM Equal Access Checker](https://github.com/IBMa/equal-access/issues/1008), I remove all instances of `content-visibility` from my site's CSS before running `achecker` from the command line</del>. <ins datetime="2024-04-22">Update: the issue has been resolved</ins>